Physics for data/electro (FYS102)

 Coursework requirements

-Six assigmnents.
-At least four of the six assignments must be passed to access the exam.
+Three assigmnents.
+At least two of the three assignments must be passed to access the final exam.

 Course teacher(s)